EshbanTheLearner/thepersonalmsds/todayilearned.md

 **Caution: This timeline is tailored for @EshbanTheLearner and might not be suitable for everyone.**

+## Day 79 | April 1, 2020 | Wednesday

+**Today's Progress:** Today I continued with the **Bash Scripting, Linux and Shell Programming Complete Guide** on Udemy.

+**Description:** This includes the following:
+- Users
+  - Run Commands as Superuser
+  - Change User
+  - Show Effecter User and Group IDs
+- Killing Programs and Logging Out
+  - Kill A Running Command
+  - Kill All Processes By a Name
+  - Logging Out of Bash
+- Shortcuts
+  - No More Input
+  - Clear Screen
+  - Zoom In
+  - Zoom Out
+  - Moving the Cursor
+  - Deleting Text
+  - Fixing Typos
+  - Cutting and Pasting
+  - Character Capitalization

 ## Day 78 | March 31, 2020 | Tuesday

 **Today's Progress:** Today I continued with the **Bash Scripting, Linux and Shell Programming Complete Guide** on Udemy.